ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 * Number of students and employees generally goes up over time, the UC system is growing.
 * There is actually a huge difference between median and mean salary.
 For example, UC Merced's mean salary in 2015 is around \\$28,000 but its median salary is only \\$8,850.
 Big differences between medians and means usually indicate strong presence of outliers (high salary earners) pulling the mean to high values.
-* The fact that UC San Francisco is a graduate school really shows as it has few students but makes has by far the highest mean and median salaries.
+* The fact that UC San Francisco is a graduate school really shows as it has few students but has by far the highest mean and median salaries.
 * There seems to be a somewhat positive correlation between number of students / employees and mean / median campus salary.
 * There seems to be a somewhat negative correlation between number of students / employees and unemployment rate.
 Hmm .... more on this later.